markpmlim/EquiRectangular2CompactCubemap/README.md

 <br />
 b) each face of this standard cubemap is then mapped onto a corresponding face of an (empty) EAC, and finally,
 <br />
 c) the EAC is converted into a compact cubemap.
-The ratio of the dimensions the 2D compact cubemap can be 3:2 or even 16:9
+The ratio of the dimensions of the 2D compact cubemap can be 3:2 or even 16:9.
 <br />
 <br />